jamesmosier/jamez14.github.io/blog/_posts/2015-10-14-angular-filter-buttons.md

 vm.specs = _.pluck(this.products, 'specs');
 {% endhighlight %}

+### AngularJS Flavored Markup

 The markup is where the magic happens.
 First up are the buttons to filter the list.
 We hardcode the "All" filter button, because that will never change.
-On `ng-click` is clears the `vm.filterProducts` object (so nothing is filtered) and also sets `vm.filterToggle` property to `all` which lets out `ng-class` know which button is active.
+On `ng-click` it clears the `vm.filterProducts` object (so nothing is filtered) and also sets `vm.filterToggle` property to `all` which lets our `ng-class` know which button is active.

 We then loop over the `vm.specs` object, which we set in our controller.
-In essence this is just our list of colors.
-When a user clicks one of the buttons, `vm.filterProducts` is set by created a nested object in the markup.
+In essence, this is just our list of colors.
+When a user clicks one of the buttons, `vm.filterProducts` is set by creating a nested object in the markup.
 Because the `specs` object contains the `color` property, we need to make sure the filter knows where the `color` property lives within the array.
-That is what we create the nested object.
+That is why we create the nested object.

-You could just as easily hardcode all the buttons (and not loop over the `vm.specs`), but just in case our `specs` ever change, it's better to be safe and extensible, than sorry.
+You could just as easily hardcode all the buttons (and not loop over the `vm.specs`), but just in case our `specs` records change down the road, it's better to be safe and extensible, than sorry.

 {% highlight html %}
 <div class="filter-btns">